Tahmina

 Tahmina or Tahmineh (تَهمينه Tahmīna [tæhˈmiːne], Таҳмина Tahmīna, various other transcriptions like Tahmeena, Tehmina, Tahmineh, Tahmina) is a female character in the story Rostam and Sohrab, part of the 10th-century Persian epic of Shahnameh.
 Her name is mentioned as the wife of Rostam and as the daughter of Samanganshah, the sovereign of Samangan.

 References in the Shahnameh

 In the Shahnameh, Rostam and Sohrab's story begins when Rostam loses his horse, Rakhsh.
-Grieved and angry, Rostam reaches at Samangan, where he was greeted by the king, who offered him the assurance that Rakhsh was too well known for his hiding place not to be soon discovered.
+Grieved and angry, Rostam reaches Samangan, where he is greeted by the king, who offers him the assurance that Rakhsh was too well known for his hiding place not to be soon discovered.

 The king of Samangan invites Rostam to stay for the night, therefore, he provides a lodging for the hero in his own palace.

 That night, Tahmina comes to Rostam's bedchambers and declares her love for him.
 The scene is so described in the Shahnama: